krishnanabhi-oss/Capstone_Project_Final/TECHNICAL_DEEPDIVE.md

 4. User receives the answer via the interface

 ## Technologies
-## Technologies
 - Python
-- AI/NLP libraries (langchain, openai, llama-cpp-python, nomic)
+- AI/NLP libraries (LangChain, sentence-transformers, llama-cpp-python)
 - PDF text extraction tools (PyMuPDF)
 - Vector database (ChromaDB)
 - Streamlit for UI
 - Virtual environment
-Virtual environment

 ## Why These Packages Are Used
-- **langchain**: Provides tools for building language model applications, including document retrieval and chaining multiple AI components.
+**langchain**: Provides tools for building language model applications, including document retrieval and chaining multiple AI components.
 Used for implementing RAG and managing interactions between agents and models.
-- **openai**: Connects to powerful language models (like GPT) for generating answers and processing natural language.
-Used for question answering and summarization.
-- **llama-cpp-python**: Enables running Llama models locally for private inference.
-- **nomic**: Used for generating text embeddings for semantic search.
+**sentence-transformers (Hugging Face)**: Used for generating text embeddings for semantic search.
+**llama-cpp-python**: Enables running Llama models locally for private inference (via Ollama integration in LangChain).
-- **chromadb**: Stores and searches embeddings efficiently for fast retrieval.
+**chromadb**: Stores and searches embeddings efficiently for fast retrieval.
-- **pymupdf**: Extracts text from PDF documents, enabling ingestion and processing of user-provided files.
+**pymupdf**: Extracts text from PDF documents, enabling ingestion and processing of user-provided files.
-- **streamlit**: Provides the user interface for document upload and Q&A.
+**streamlit**: Provides the user interface for document upload and Q&A.
-- **openai**: Connects to powerful language models (like GPT) for generating answers and processing natural language.
-Used for question answering and summarization.
 ### Agent Design
-- **Ingest Agent**: Reads documents, extracts and cleans text, splits into manageable chunks, embeds them, and stores them in a vector database for retrieval.
+**Ingest Agent**: Reads documents, extracts and cleans text, splits into manageable chunks, embeds them using Hugging Face sentence-transformers, and stores them in a vector database for retrieval.
 Ensures that information is accessible and searchable.
-- **RAG Agent**: Handles user queries by embedding the query, retrieving relevant document chunks from the vector database, and using a language model to generate accurate, context-aware answers.
+**RAG Agent**: Handles user queries by embedding the query (using sentence-transformers), retrieving relevant document chunks from the vector database, and using a language model (Llama via Ollama integration) to generate accurate, context-aware answers.

 ## Agent and RAG Details
 ## Why Agents Are Used